ElasticDiffusion: Training-free Arbitrary Size Image Generation through Global-Local Content Separation

 Sharing the class direction score among nearby pixels can result in over-smoothed images.
 To mitigate this, we propose an iterative resampling technique that increases the resolution of the estimated class direction score by extrapolating missing image components from their surrounding context, following ~\cite{repaint}.
 Our technique involves a gradual enhancement of the class direction score's resolution by estimating and integrating it for newly sampled pixels.
 Specifically, in each iteration, we replace $n\%$ of the pixels in $\xdown_t$ with newly sampled ones from $x_t$ to get an updated version $\tilde{\xdown}_t$.
 Following each update, the direction score is recalculated and blended with the previously calculated score.
 Formally, we consider $\mathbf{S}_d^0 = \mathbf{S}_d$ and define the iterative resampling as:

-where $m \in \{0, 1\}^{\bar{H} \times \bar{W}}$ is a mask with a value of 1 at the positions of the newly sampled pixels and 0 elsewhere. $\mathbf{\tilde{S}}_d$ represents the recalculated class direction score on $\tilde{\xdown}_t$ as per Eq. \ref{eqn:class-direction}.
+where $m \in \{0, 1\}^{\bar{H} \times \bar{W}}$ is a mask with a value of 1 at the positions of the newly sampled pixels and 0 elsewhere. $\mathbf{\tilde{S}}_d$ represents the recalculated class direction score on $\tilde{\xdown}_t$ as per~\cref{eqn:class-direction}.
 This method estimates the class direction score of $n\%$ new pixels while retaining the information of the previously estimated score, thereby increasing the score's overall resolution.
-In our experiments, we set $n$ to $20\%$ and repeat the process $R$ times, depending on the target resolution of the generated image.
-Fig. \ref{fig:resampling} demonstrates the effectiveness of our method in enhancing the details of the generated images.
+In our experiments, we set $n$ to $20\%$ and repeat the process $R$ times, depending on the target generation resolution.~\cref{fig:resampling} demonstrates the effectiveness of our method in enhancing the details of the generated images.